 It is also notable that the episode with which this example begins culminates in one of the most daring dissonances to have been used up to that point, and when the harmony resolves into E minor (bar 288), only then does the metre also resolve and take on the clear aspect of simple triple time once more.

 Later composers such as Chopin, Liszt and of course, Wagner and Debussy, further blurred tonal centres while revealing parallels between harmony and musical time in various ways.
-As in the case of harmony, the need to give expression to intense emotions, moods or extra-musical ideas was an imperative.
-Some of Chopin’s piano works, as well as certain of those of Brahms and Schumann, contain layers of rhythm that are ostensibly so complex as to be almost unrealisable with any degree of clarity – if indeed, that was a such a criterion for performance as it is today: in fact some rhythms, such as the ‘quintuplets’ against semiquavers in the example below, are incorrectly aligned, or simply don’t ‘add up’, leading to questions as to what the composer’s rhythmic intentions actually were), but even if realised only approximately, they convey the sense of drama that was no doubt intended.
+As in the case of harmony, the need to give expression to intense emotions, moods or extra-musical ideas was imperative.
+Some of Chopin’s piano works, as well as certain of those of Brahms and Schumann, contain layers of rhythm that are ostensibly so complex as to be almost unrealisable with any degree of clarity – if indeed, that was such a criterion for performance as it is today: in fact some rhythms, such as the ‘quintuplets’ against semiquavers in the example below, are incorrectly aligned, or simply don’t ‘add up’, leading to questions as to what the composer’s rhythmic intentions actually were.
+However, even if realised only approximately, they succeed admirably in conveying the sense of drama that was no doubt intended.